tomjoht/tomjoht.github.io/_posts/2023/2020-01-19-job-hunter-support-group-bobby-kennedy.md

 ---

 {: .note}
-If you sign up for [Job-Hunter Support Group](https://becometechnicalwriter.com/courses-2/), which starts Feb 6, 2023, use the code `tom-johnson` to get a $50 discount.
-(Note: When you use this code, I'll receive a commission as an affiliate.)
+If you sign up for either the 8-week Jump School, which starts February 6, or the Job-Hunter Support Group, which starts April 3,   use the code `tom-johnson` to get a $50 discount.
+See [courses](https://becometechnicalwriter.com/courses-2/) for details.
+Note: When you use this code, I'll receive a commission as an affiliate, so mentioning the code `tom-johnson` is a way to support me as well.

+Here's the Q&A with Bobby about the new Job-Hunter Support Group course.

-<h4> Q: What prompted you to add this new course about job searching and coaching? </h4>
+<h4> Q: Bobby, what prompted you to add this new course about job searching and coaching? </h4>

 **A:** Learning technical writing is not easy.
 But after you've learned, you can face an Everest climb: finding your first gig, whether freelance, contract, or full time.